As a visceral presidential election reaches its conclusion, two things are clear: The country is divided and the polls are close.

 They shake their head in disbelief when Trump refers to Jan.
 6, 2021, as a “day of love.”

-Yes, there’s a lot they don’t like about the Biden years — the southern border, the nonstop spending spree, the uncertainty of higher taxes if the 2017 Tax Cuts And Jobs Act expires — and they are concerned these trends could continue in a Harris administration.
+Yes, there’s a lot they don’t like about the Biden years — the southern border, the nonstop spending spree, the uncertainty of higher taxes if the 2017 Tax Cuts and Jobs Act expires — and they are concerned these trends could continue in a Harris administration.
 Yet they also recoil when former President Donald Trump calls America a “garbage can.”

 These voters broke for former U.N.
 Ambassador and former South Carolina Gov. Nikki Haley over Trump by wide margins, even after she was no longer a candidate.
 In Georgia, Haley garnered 77,000 votes in our March 12 primary when she was no longer in the race.
-In Pennsylvania’s closed Republican primary more than a month later, more than 157,000 voters — roughly twice as large as Biden’s margin over Trump in 2020 — broke for Haley.
+In Pennsylvania’s closed Republican primary more than a month later, more than 157,000 voters — roughly twice as large as Joe Biden’s margin over Trump in 2020 — broke for Haley.

 In her efforts campaigning for Vice President Kamala Harris, former U.S. Rep. Liz Cheney, R-Wyo., urges these Republicans to “vote your conscience and not ever have to say a word to anybody.”
 This is the “whisper caucus.”